Sagoia/GLOVE/Benchmarking/README_benchmarking.md

 ```

 Note:
-* "reuse-context" option is needed at this phase since GLOVE does not fully support multiple contexts yet
+* `--reuse-context` option is needed at this phase since GLOVE does not fully support multiple contexts yet
 * glmark2\_benchmarks\_options contain a list of the so far supported benchmarks by GLOVE